 In any true renovation to create an open concept home, demoing a few walls is a given.

 "Knocking down the wall that divided the kitchen and dining area along with changing the formal living room into the dining area helped create a brighter, open area perfect for our family and entertaining," Watkins explains.
-"The larger kitchen also has an entertaining island that is used as a buffet, our dining table, and as a homework/study table.
-The island was a much appreciated kitchen feature for our homeschooling time during the COVID social distancing."
+"The larger kitchen also has an entertaining island that is used as a buffet, our dining table, and as a homework/study table."

 The bright colors and happy vibes even make it into the formal yet bohemian dining room.